possibilities/cliable/README.md

 * `sideEffectProcessors` _type: object, optional_

   An object where the keys are side effect names and values are functions that know how to process the side effect.
+See [SideEffect](#sideeffect).

 ### `CommandSpec`